Nails for Treated Shakes and Shingles

 In the latest version of their New Roof Construction Manual dated June 2011, the Cedar Bureau cautions against covering the entire roof deck with a water-proofing membrane.
 Their Technical Bulletin on Asphalt-Saturated Organic Felt dated 03/07 also cautions against applying ice dam membranes or rubberized eave protection over the entire roof deck.
 This practice does not allow adequate ventilation for the shingles to dry sufficiently.
 For reasons not yet fully understood, this combination of some types of fire-retardant treated shakes or shingles installed over a water-proofing membrane or rubberized eave protection may have the potential to create a corrosive environment unsuitable even for hot-dip galvanized nails.

-Maze Nails offers three grades of nails for the application of cedar shakes and shingles.
+Maze Nails offers two grades of nails for the application of cedar shakes and shingles.

 * Type 316 Stainless Steel nails offer the highest degree of corrosion-resistance (recommended for the installation of fire-retardant treated shakes and shingles or for installations within 15 miles of salt water).